 In addition to attending Board and Council meetings, all Trustees must serve on a Committee and be willing to serve as Chair of a Committee.

-All Trustees must sign a Conflict of Interest statement upon taking office and once every year during their term in office.
+All Trustees must sign a Conflict-of-Interest statement upon taking office and once every year during their term in office.

 FORM OF TRUSTEE RECOMMENDATIONS TO COUNCIL